A59 road: Bypass improvements

+List of A59 bypasses

+Kex Gill Bypass proposal

 A bypass has been proposed for the Kex Gill section of road that spans from Blubberhouses to the top of Beamsley Hill.
 The road has been closed on many occasions since 2010 (particularly in 2016 when it was closed for 8 weeks for emergency repair work).
 It was closed again due to a landslip in May 2018 and local planners have stated that a new section of road should be built to the north of the current route on the other side of a very small and narrow valley.
 North Yorkshire County Council have stated that they will start to construct the £30 million bypass in spring 2020.
 At the same time, they revealed that the closure and repairs bill for the section of the A59 at Kex gill was over £3 million for the period of 2009–2018.
 Plans for a 2.5 mi bypass were submitted in December 2019, with the cost expected to be around £43.7 million.

 Motorway proposals

 A bypass road for Ormskirk and Burscough respectively was first proposed as part of James Drake's 1949 Road Plan for Lancashire, described as an all-purpose road but later considered to be a potential motorway by 1958 and given the designation of A59(M).
 By 1963, Lancashire County Council had dropped the plans for a motorway of this nature, instead deciding to focus later efforts during the mid-1970s on proposing a scheme to improve the A59 link between Liverpool and Preston.
 This proposal was at the time considered to potentially become the M59 motorway, with investigations into all practical options being considered, however the motorway was ultimately never constructed.
 A map published by Lancashire County Council and dated 1974 shows the suggested route of the motorway, starting at the missing M58 motorway junction 2 and continuing north-bound towards Blackpool along the alignment of the A59.
+However, the road could still happen after the completion of the Preston Western Distributor Road (A582) in July 2023.